-While meeting in person is restricted, the counsellor is providing video or phone appointments using Zoom or a similar platform.
+Counselling appointments will be in-person, but if you are at home out of term, or a Postgraduate student working remotely or living out, online sessions can be arranged using Zoom or a similar platform.
 Text sessions are a further option if phone or video are not suitable.
-Remote appointments will usually be 50 minutes long although 30 minute sessions are also possible.
+Appointments will usually be 50 minutes long although 30 minute sessions are also possible.

 Appointments are offered on weekdays flexibly throughout the day depending upon your availability.
 If you are overseas, the appointment time will take into account your time zone.

-The counselling service is open for most of the year, mainly during term time and you can email at any time.
+The counselling service is open for most of the year, mainly during term time, although it is possible to arrange out of term appointments too.